Herbert Kitchener, 1st Earl Kitchener: Raising the New Armies

-At the outset of the First World War, the prime minister, Asquith, quickly had Kitchener appointed Secretary of State for War; Asquith had been filling the job himself as a stopgap following the resignation of Colonel Seely over the Curragh Incident earlier in 1914.
+At the outset of the First World War, the prime minister, Asquith, quickly had Kitchener appointed secretary of state for war; Asquith had been filling the job himself as a stopgap following the resignation of Colonel Seely over the Curragh Incident earlier in 1914.
 Kitchener was in Britain on his annual summer leave, between 23 June and 3 August 1914, and had boarded a cross-Channel steamer to commence his return trip to Cairo when he was recalled to London to meet with Asquith.
 War was declared at 11pm the next day.

 Against cabinet opinion, Kitchener correctly predicted a long war that would last at least three years, require huge new armies to defeat Germany, and cause huge casualties before the end would come.
 Kitchener stated that the conflict would plumb the depths of manpower "to the last million".
 A massive recruitment campaign began, which soon featured a distinctive poster of Kitchener, taken from a magazine front cover.
 It may have encouraged large numbers of volunteers, and has proven to be one of the most enduring images of the war, having been copied and parodied many times since.
 Kitchener built up the "New Armies" as separate units because he distrusted the Territorials from what he had seen with the French Army in 1870.
-This may have been a mistaken judgement, as the British reservists of 1914 tended to be much younger and fitter than their French equivalents a generation earlier.
+This may have been a mistaken judgement.
+The British reservists of 1914 tended to be much younger and fitter than their French equivalents a generation earlier.

 Cabinet Secretary Maurice Hankey wrote of Kitchener:

 However, Ian Hamilton later wrote of Kitchener "he hated organisations; he smashed organisations ... he was a Master of Expedients".